Linear lexicographic optimization and preferential bidding system: Introduction

 \subsection{Context}

-The airline crew scheduling problem is one of the most important problems in the airline planning process because the total crew cost (salaries, benefits, and expenses) is considered, next to the fuel cost, the largest single cost of an airline~\cite{Gopalakrishnan2005}.
-For large fleets, this problem is decomposed into crew pairing and crew assignment, which are solved sequentially.
+The crew scheduling problem is one of the most important problems in the airline planning process because the total crew cost (salaries, benefits, and expenses) is considered, next to the fuel cost, the largest single cost of an airline~\citep{Gopalakrishnan2005}.
+For large fleets, this problem is decomposed into crew pairing and crew assignment, which are solved sequentially~\citep{Kasirzadeh2017}.
 The first consists of generating a set of least-cost crew pairings (sequences of flights starting and ending at the same crew base) that cover all the flights.
 The second aims at finding monthly schedules (sequences of pairings) for crew members that cover the pairings previously built.
+The integrated crew pairing and crew assignment problem has also been studied in the literature; see, e.g., the work by~\cite{ZEIGHAMI2020211}.

 Different scheduling processes exist to construct the schedules of the crew members.
 With the bidline process, anonymous schedules are first computed (various objectives can be considered).
-Crew members bid on these schedules and are later assigned to them according to their bids and seniority~\cite{BOUBAKER201050}.
-The rostering process consists of computing personalized schedules, taking into account preassigned activities such as vacations and training periods while optimizing an objective function such as the cost, the covered pairings, the global satisfaction, etc.~\cite{Gamache1999, kohl2004}.
+Crew members bid on these schedules and are later assigned to them according to their bids and seniority~\citep{BOUBAKER201050}.
+The rostering process consists of computing personalized schedules, taking into account preassigned activities such as vacations and training periods while optimizing an objective function such as the cost, the covered pairings, the global satisfaction, etc.~\citep{Gamache1999, kohl2004}.
 In the preferential bidding system (PBS), that is the subject of the present paper, the crew members express their preferences on the various activities (pairings, pre-assignments, rest periods, etc.) in the form of bids.
 Then, the system builds the schedules that maximize the scores of the crew members in a lexicographic order: the most senior is served first, then the second one, etc. The score of a schedule for a crew member is calculated from his bids.

-As discussed hereafter, designing a method that outputs a solution satisfying exactly the requirements of the preferential bidding system is an extremely difficult problem, and the literature mainly focuses on its application to pilots.
-This also the case for the present paper.
+As discussed hereafter, designing a method that outputs a solution satisfying exactly the requirements of the preferential bidding system is a difficult problem, and most of the literature on this problem focuses on its application to pilots.
+In this paper, we also consider the case of pilots.